GitGuardian/ggbridge/README.md

 The project can be deployed on Kubernetes-like infrastructure (k0s, k3s, Talos, EKS, GKE, AKS...).
 GGBridge leverages **Helm Chart Deployment** which is an industry standard method for production environements, offering enhanced configurability and scalability for Kubernetes setups.

+- If you already have a Kubernetes cluster, please follow the [below documentation](#helm-deployment).
+- If you do not have a dedicated Kubernetes cluster, you can deploy GGBridge with a `k3d` cluster on a single VM.
+Please follow the [k3d installation documentation](./docs/k3d-install.md)

 ### Helm deployment

 To deploy the ggbridge client in your Kubernetes cluster using Helm, follow these steps: